Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 Emini futures are taxed at an attractive tax rate – a “blended” rate of 60% of your (lower) long-term capital gains rate + 40% of your (higher) ordinary income tax rate.
 For most traders, this equates to a rate of between 19% and 22%.
 The actual tax rate you pay will depend on your total income.

-Your actual tax rate for trading Emini futures will depend on your total income and resulting (marginal) tax bracket.
+Your tax rate for trading Emini futures will depend on your total income and resulting (marginal) tax bracket.
 For example:

-- Total income less than $100k: 60% at long-term capital gains rate of 15% + 40% at the ordinary income tax rate of 25% = 19% tax rate.
+- Total income less than $100k: 60% at a long-term capital gains rate of 15% + 40% at the ordinary income tax rate of 25% = 19% tax rate.

 - Total income $100k to $200k: 60% at long-term capital gains rate of 15% + 40% at the ordinary income tax rate of 28% = 20.2% tax rate.